 I am a member of the National Association of Productivity and Organizing Professionals (NAPO) and served as the Director of Communications and Technology of the NAPO Washington DC Metro Chapter from 2015-2018.
 I am also a member of the NAPO Virtual Chapter.
 I am a subscriber to the Institute for Challenging Disorganization (ICD) where I regularly take courses to further my expertise on a variety of topics.

-In my free time, I enjoy reading, crossword puzzles, and seeing live music.
+I live in Henrico County with my husband, young son, and cat Lynx.
+In my free time, I enjoy audiobooks, crossword puzzles, and seeing live music.